Brights Zoo's spotless giraffe gets name

 LIMESTONE, Tenn.
-(WJHL) — One of the world’s rarest giraffes born at Brights Zoo in July has been named.
+(WJHL) – One of the world’s rarest giraffes, which was born in July at the Brights Zoo in Tennessee, has been named Kipekee.

-The name, Kipekee, was revealed Monday morning on the “Today” show.
-It means unique.
+The name, meaning unique in Swahili, was revealed Monday morning on the “Today” show.

 According to Brights Zoo, giraffe experts believe Kipekee is the only solid-color reticulated giraffe living anywhere on the planet.

-Over the past couple of weeks, Brights Zoo has gained international attention.
-The zoo’s director David Bright said he never could have imagined the impact Kipekee could have on his business.
+Over the past couple of weeks, the giraffe’s birth has put Brights Zoo in the international spotlight.
+Zoo director David Bright said he never could have imagined the impact Kipekee would have on his business.

 “We expected a small uptick.
 Nothing like we’re having,” Bright said previously.
 Visitors have reportedly traveled from as far away as the United Kingdom for a chance to see the rare giraffe.

-Brights Zoo is open from 10 a.m. – 3:30 p.m. every day except Thursdays.
-For the best times to see Kipekee, click here.
+Brights Zoo is open from 10 a.m. to 3:30 p.m. every day except Thursdays.
+The facility’s website is also providing tips for the best times to see Kipekee (and avoid crowds) in the coming week.